The 20 Best Sites for Free 11 Plus Resources: Past Papers, Advice & Worksheets

 Jamie Frost’s maths site is wonderful, and a favourite resource for teachers across the country.
 While not strictly for 11 plus, it deserves inclusion here because the Year 7 resources (created to teach at the Tiffin School) are highly relevant: most of the topics under the ‘Autumn 1’ to ‘Spring 2’ headings, in the link above, turn up at this level.
 Each subject area is covered through Powerpoint presentations, activities and printable worksheets.

 This is a very useful site with a wide range of advice for grammar and independent school entry.
-It offers guidance for each grammar school region, and it has more for the independent sector than many of the pages on this list (for example, there is a school-by-school guide to the independent schools of London).
+It offers guidance for each grammar school region, and it has more for the independent sector than many of the pages on this list.
 Its Top Ten 11 Plus Preparation Tips are all sound advice.
 11 Plus Guide offers a significant range of downloadable practice resources.
-It's well worth rummaging through the site (and sometimes you need to scroll down a bit) to find them.
+It’s well worth rummaging through the site (and sometimes you need to scroll down a bit) to find them.

 The Habs’ Boys papers are interesting and challenging.
 The mathematics papers are the only readily available resource (apart from the later papers in my 11+ Maths pack!) which consistently, and with high quality, approach the level of, for example, the St Paul’s Girls 11+ maths exam.